-The other intangible asset relates to those costs incurred in order to commence operations in the United Arab Emirates which meet the capitalisation requirements of IAS38.
+The other intangible assets relate to those costs incurred in order to commence operations in the United Arab Emirates and in Switzerland which meet the capitalisation requirements of IAS38.
 The asset has not been amortised because the directors believe it has an indefinite life.